 Groundbreaking research at UT Southwestern has made important strides in understanding diseases of memory and cognition, and it provides new hope for future treatments.

-We invite our patients and their families to be part of that progress by participating in clinical trials at UT Southwestern’s Alzheimer’s Disease Center.
+We invite our patients and their families to be part of that progress by participating in clinical trials at UT Southwestern.
+See current Alzheimer's disease clinical trials.